-The method of measuring the contact gap is as follows: With the breaker in the open position, the closing springs charged and the closing spring gag plate installed, apply a piece of masking tape to the surface of the operating rod insulator as shown in Figure G. Using a reference block, make a mark on the tape near the top on all three poles.
+The method of measuring the contact gap is as follows: With the breaker in the open position, the closing springs charged, and the closing spring gag plate installed, apply a piece of masking tape to the surface of the operating rod insulator as shown in Figure 22.
+Using a reference block, make a mark on the tape near the top on all three poles.
 It is also advisable to put a reference mark on the tape to identify to which pole the tape is applied.
 Remove the closing spring gag plate and close the breaker.
 Using the same procedure as above, re-mark the tape.
 This new mark will be near the bottom of the tape.
 Trip the breaker, remove the tapes and re-apply them to a flat surface.

-Measure the distance between the two lines, A caliper wigive an accurate reading of the contact gap, Dimension C. The gaps must be between the 0.600 inch maximum and 0.54 inch minimum.
+Measure the distance between the two lines.
+A caliper will give an accurate reading of the contact gap, Dimension G. The gaps must be between the 0.60 inch maximum and 0.54 inch minimum.
 It is not necessary that all readings correspond.
-A properly adjusted breaker will have more gap an wipe on the center pole than on the outside poles.
+A properly adjusted breaker will have more gap and wipe on the center pole than on the outside poles.

-The following dimensional checks are in the operatin mechanism which is accessible from the bottom.
-To accommo date these checks, the breaker should be turned on its righ side resting on two-by-fours.
-DO NOT use the portabl breaker lift truck.
-CAUTION: do not allow anything to comin contact with the interlock roller on the right side of the mechanism.
+The following dimensional checks are made in the operating mechanism which is accessible from the bottom.
+To accommodate these checks, the breaker should be turned on its right side resting on two-by-four wood blocks.
+DO NOT use the portable breaker lift truck.
+CAUTION: Do not allow anything to come in contact with the interlock roller on the right side of the mechanism.